 Probably at times, you have skipped out on sleep, and your own personal experience suggests that after a few days of extra sleep, you are back to normal.
 We can ‘catch up’ on sleep… right?
 Well yes, and no… maybe.
 On this, I have no studies to support my thinking, intuitively compelling as it may be.

 If an accumulation of waste in your brain is what causes under-functioning, then with extra sleep, you should be able to work through a ‘back-log’, clear it all, and hence have reset your brain and ‘caught up’.
 My suspicion, however, is that you will never completely ‘catch up’ on the neuronal damage already sustained through increased time in contact with metabolic and other waste.

-While you can perhaps prohibit further damage by ‘catching up’, you can’t entirely undo damage already done.
-We know that there are elements of health that can be brought back into alignment with extra sleep like cortisol, daytime sleepiness and fatigue, but there are certainly critical elements of health which cannot be improved by playing catch up, including performance deficits6.
+While you can perhaps prohibit further damage by ‘catching up’, you can’t entirely undo the damage already done.
+We know that there are elements of health that can be brought back into alignment with extra sleep like cortisol, daytime sleepiness and fatigue.
+Still, there are certainly critical elements of health which cannot be improved by playing catch up, including performance deficits6.

 The physical restorative effects of sleep are well understood, as is the role of memory consolidation.
 Suboptimal sleep has been linked with type 2 diabetes, weight gain, hypertension and cardiac events7, just to name a few.